Monopoly Pricing in Vertical Markets with Demand Uncertainty

-which implies that $\e\(r\)$ corresponds to the inverse of the price elasticity of expected demand.
-Hence, the FOC asserts that the supplier's payoff is maximized at the point(s) of unitary elasticity.
-For an economically meaningful analysis, since realistic problems must have a price elasticity that eventually becomes greater than $1$ (see \cite{La06}), we give particular attention to distributions for which $\e\(r\)$ eventually becomes less than $1$, i.e., distributions for which $\bar{r}:=\sup{\{r\ge0:\m\(r\)\ge r\}}$ is finite.
+which implies that $\e\(r\)$ corresponds to the inverse of the \emph{price elasticity of expected demand} (PEED).
+Hence, in the current setting, demand distributions with decreasing GMRD, (DGMRD property), are precisely distributions that describe markets with increasing PEED, (IPEED property).
+This observation ties the economic property of IPEED to the distributional property of DGMRD.
+Accordingly, we will use the terms DGMRD and IPEED interchangeably.
+Using \eqref{eq:elasticity}, the FOC in \eqref{derivative} asserts that the supplier's payoff is maximized at the point(s) of unitary elasticity.
+For an economically meaningful analysis, since realistic problems must have a PEED that eventually becomes greater than $1$ \citep{La06}, we give particular attention to distributions for which $\e\(r\)$ eventually becomes less than $1$, i.e., distributions for which $\bar{r}:=\sup{\{r\ge0:\m\(r\)\ge r\}}$ is finite.
 Observe that for a nonnegative random demand $\alpha$ with continuous distribution $F$ and finite expectation $\ex \alpha$, $\m\(0\)=\ex \alpha>0$ and hence $\bar{r}>0$.
-Based on these considerations, it remains to derive conditions that guarantee the existence and uniqueness of an $r^*$ that satisfies the FOC and to show that this $r^*$ indeed corresponds to a maximum of the supplier's revenue function.
-This is established in the following Theorem which is the main result of the present Section.
+Based on these considerations, it remains to derive conditions that guarantee the existence and uniqueness of an $r^*$ that satisfies the FOC and to show that this $r^*$ indeed corresponds to a maximum of the supplier's revenue function as given in \eqref{eq:supplier}.
+This is established in \Cref{thm:main} which is the main result of the present Section.